gohugoio/hugo/content/en/content-management/multilingual.md

 Anything not defined in a `languages` block will fall back to the global value for that key (e.g., `copyright` for the English `en` language).
 This also works for `params`, as demonstrated with `help` above: You will get the value `Aide` in French and `Help` in all the languages without this parameter set.

-With the configuration above, all content, sitemap, RSS feeds, paginations, and taxonomy pages will be rendered below `/` in English (your default content language) and then below `/fr` in French.
+With the configuration above, all content, sitemap, RSS feeds, pagination, and taxonomy pages will be rendered below `/` in English (your default content language) and then below `/fr` in French.

 When working with front matter `Params` in [single page templates], omit the `params` in the key for the translation.